Winter Operations FAQ | Mainroad Lower Mainland Contracting LP

-A. Mainroad is responsible for the maintenance of British Columbia’s Lower Mainland provincial highways and roads including:
+A. Mainroad is responsible for the plowing and maintenance of British Columbia’s Lower Mainland provincial highways including:

-- Highway 99: Oak Street Bridge to the US Border;
+- Highway 99: between Oak Street Bridge and the US Border;

 - Highway 10: Hwy.
 91 to Hwy.
 10